 The information in this post covers the 1950s to the 1990s.
 During these years, Florsheim dominated the dress shoe market in the United States.
 The company produced some great (and not so great), shoes during that period.
 These vintage Florsheim shoes are sought after by men’s dress shoe enthusiasts and are commonly bought and sold on eBay.

-I have never worked for Florsheim.
-I have sold quite a number of Florsheim shoes but all second hand.
-The info I am providing in this post has largely been gathered from first hand experience and researching the internet.
-So some of this info may be wrong.
-But if you buy or sell vintage Florsheim shoes, you should find this information useful.
+I have never worked for Florsheim but I have bought and sold hundreds of pairs vintage Florsheim shoes.
+So the information I am providing in this post has largely been gathered from first hand experience, old Florsheim catalogs and some research done by a number of awesome Japanese shoe bloggers.
+If you buy or sell vintage Florsheim shoes, you should find this information useful.
 I hope!

 Looking for info on Shell Cordovan models?
 Visit this post which has a complete list of Florsheim’s vintage Shell Cordovan models.
 And read my guide to buying a Florsheim Imperial 93605.

 I have a post on buying vintage shoes which explains to what to look for when buying a pair.

 10 1/2 D – Size information.
 US sizing

 654543 – An order/sequence number but I don’t believe the value is unique.
 The same number should appear in the left and right shoe

 93631 – This is the model number (Golden Harvest)